lupyuen/lupyuen.github.io/src/sensor.md

 [(Source)](https://github.com/lupyuen/visual-zig-nuttx#clean-up)

-Just specify the name of the Sensor Device ("baro0") as a Command-Line Argument.
+Just specify the name of the Sensor Device ("baro0") as the Command-Line Argument.

 ("-n 1" means read the Sensor Data once)

-Here's another example for "humi0"...
+And this is how we read "humi0"...

 ```text
 nsh> sensortest -n 1 humi0